 5.Rat Damage Repair

-It’s likely that your rats did a number on your house.
-They might have trashed your insulation, damaged your pipes, chewed through your wires, or damaged your HVAC system.
-Our AAAC Wildlife Removal pros are also very well trained and talented at wildlife damage repair.
+It’s likely that your rats did a number on your Texas house, depending on how bad your rat problem was.
+They might have trashed your insulation, damaged your pipes, chewed through your wires, or damaged your HVAC system and contaminated the air.
+Our AAAC Wildlife Removal pros of Houston are also very well trained and talented at wildlife damage repair services.
 We will return your home to like new condition!